-In this blog, we’ll walk you through the steps on how to set up Google Ads for HVAC Companies along with some tips that will help you get more new customers!
+In this blog, we will walk you through the steps on how to set up Google Ads for HVAC Companies along with some tips that will help you get more new customers!

 Google Ads is an advertising platform that can get your HVAC company a ton of customers.
-It has tons of features that will be helpful as you find ways how to effectively reach out to your target audience.
-Some of its best features include choosing a specific area where you want your HVAC ad to be shown, testing different bidding strategies, and campaign types, and a lot more!
+It has many features that will be helpful as you find ways to effectively reach out to your target audience.
+Some of its best features include choosing a specific area where you want your HVAC ad to be shown, testing different bidding strategies, campaign types, and more!

 This is what a typical ad looks like on Google’s Search Results Page (SERP):

 As a business owner, you want your potential customers to easily find your business whenever they encounter problems with their heating, ventilation, and air conditioners.
 That’s where Google Ads come in.

 It allows your HVAC business to show up on relevant search queries.

 On this platform, you can choose your target audience based on their geographic location, personal interests, age, gender, and other features of your ideal customers.
 With the use of the right advertising strategies (which we’ll be sharing with you in a bit), your HVAC company will have a higher chance of showing up whenever someone searches for “HVAC near me” or “HVAC services near me.”
 The higher your visibility on search results is, the more likely your potential customers will click on it which may result in qualified leads!

 When people have questions in their minds, the first thing that they usually do is Google them.
 With over 8 billion searches that take place on this search engine, it’s a no-brainer that there are high chances of your HVAC ad getting seen by your potential customers!

 Another advantage is that compared to SEO (which requires you to do thorough research and the application of on and off-page strategies which can take quite some time before seeing results), Google Ads will give you quicker results from your marketing efforts.